fabioc9675/ReactNativeProjects/React_Auth_SQL/README.md

 - in server install sequalize `npm install sequelize`
 - install socket.io in server side `npm install socket.io`
 - install socket.io in client side `npm install socket.io-client`
+- Install bcrypt to hash the password `npm install bcrypt`

 ### How to do conection between socketio and sequelizeError